Grocery stores' appetite for Oklahoma City keeps nibbling away retail space one big-box store at a time.

-The absorption of three big boxes in the first half of 2012 left 24 vacant locations totaling 961,023 square feet of space in the metro area, a reduction of 7.3 percent from the 1,036,175 square feet available for lease at the first of the year, according to brokers at CB Richard Ellis-Oklahoma.
+The changes left 24 vacant locations totaling 961,023 square feet of space in the metro area, a reduction of 7.3 percent from the 1,036,175 square feet available for lease at the first of the year, the brokers found.

 “We've watched over the last few years as grocers watched for opportunity.
 In fact, the site selectors are still out there.
 They're still looking for deals and we believe the market's vacancy rates will continue to decrease,” Inman said.